NextCenturyCorporation/MCS/docs/source/schema.rst

 Block Materials (Blank)
 ***********************

-Colors that look good on the blank blocks, as well as some of the baby toys.
+Colors that were designed for the blank blocks, and look good on some of the wooden baby toys.

 - `"UnityAssetStore/Wooden_Toys_Bundle/ToyBlocks/meshes/Materials/blue_1x1"`
 - `"UnityAssetStore/Wooden_Toys_Bundle/ToyBlocks/meshes/Materials/gray_1x1"`